fallen-icarus/cardano-loans/README.md

     - `assetBeacon` == this output's loan asset beacon's token name
     - `loanPrincipal` > 0
     - `loanTerm` > 0
-    - `collateral` must not be empty, must be sorted lexicographically, and must *not* have any duplicates
+    - `collateral` must be sorted lexicographically, and must *not* have any duplicates
 - All outputs with beacons must contain at least one unit of each asset in the collateral list.
 - All outputs with beacons must not have any extraneous assets (ada is always allowed).